Treatment of Cataracts

 - Cataracts can be diagnosed when the doctor examines the eyes with specialized viewing instruments.

-- The decision to proceed with surgery is primarily based on the amount of difficulty you have performing your routine daily activities.
+- The decision to proceed with cataract surgery is primarily based on the amount of difficulty you have performing your routine daily activities.

 - Treatment for cataracts is surgical removal of the cataract with implantation of an artificial lens.